ChrisCameron1/LargeConferenceMatching/README.md

 ```
 No more coauthor constraints to add.
 Terminated at iteration 1 with 0 d0 and 1 d1 coauthor constraints
 ```
 The output matching file will be created in `./results/toy_[iter]_matching.csv`, where `[iter]` is the iteration of row generation.
 See the "Output Files" section for a description of each output file.
+Note that this toy data is very unrealistic and many soft constraints are never violated.
+You will not be able to fully test row generation without more realistic data.

 # Running on your data